bluekitchen/btstack/doc/manual/docs/integration.md

 Currently, we have two examples for this:

+-   *btstack_run_loop_posix.c* is an implementation for POSIX compliant systems.
+The data sources are modeled as file descriptors and managed in a linked list.
+Then, the *select* function is used to wait for the next file descriptor to become ready or timer to expire.

 -   *btstack_run_loop_cocoa.c* is an implementation for the CoreFoundation Framework used in OS X and iOS.
 All run loop functions are implemented in terms of CoreFoundation calls, data sources and timers are modeled as CFSockets and CFRunLoopTimer respectively.

--   *btstack_run_loop_posix.c* is an implementation for POSIX compliant systems.
-The data sources are modeled as file descriptors and managed in a linked list.
-Then, the*select* function is used to wait for the next file descriptor to become ready or timer to expire.
+-   *btstack_run_loop_windows* is an implementation for Windows environment.
+    The data sources are modeled with Event objects and managed in a linked list.
+    Then, the *WaitForMultipleObjects* is used to wait for the next Event to becomre ready or timer to expire.

 ## Adapting BTstack for Multi-Threaded Environments {#sec:multithreadingIntegration}